PayPal Webhooks: IPN vs Webhooks, Implementation Guide

 Subscription Management

 Track the full subscription lifecycle with BILLING.SUBSCRIPTION.* events.
-Handle activation, cancellation, and failed payments to maintain accurate subscription states.
+Handle activation, cancellation, suspension, and failed payments to maintain accurate subscription states.

 Refund Handling